dnapi/dnapi/README.md

 I have extensive experience in developing machine learning models, uncovering valuable insights from data, and working with C and C++ for system programming and software development.
 I am passionate about helping others and thrive in collaborative team environments where I can make a meaningful impact.

 Driven by my love for problem-solving, I transitioned from physics to data scientist and software developer.
-I am currently sharpening my C and C++ skills at Hive, a coding school.

-In addition to my study at Hive, I have completed Yandex's Practical Bootcamp on Data Science and attended advanced courses in Deep Learning and Bayesian Data Analysis at Aalto University.
-These experiences have provided me with a solid foundation in both the practical and theoretical aspects of data science and machine learning, which I am eager to apply to real-world challenges.
+I have a solid foundation in both the practical and theoretical aspects of data science and machine learning, which I am eager to apply to real-world challenges.

 ### You can reach me on [LinkedIn][2.1].